Welcome to today's edition of the Rush 24-7 podcast.

 And I base that on reading a lot of polls, understanding polls, understanding what polls don't actually monitor.

-These people that provided the margin of victory for Barack Obama are so they're not they're so disappointed in the hope and change turning into hope for change.
+These people that provided the margin of victory for Barack Obama are so, they're not, they're so disappointed in the hope and change turning into hope for change.

 And they're not going to break to President Obama.

-But if we can win, Republicans had won by sticking to their guns and their virtues, if you will, and their philosophy in the for after the election of Barack Obama had the highest goodwill.
+But if we can win, Republicans had won by sticking to their guns and their virtues, if you will, and their philosophy after the election of Barack Obama.

 So thank you, Chris Christie.